Visiting Sedona In December: 10 Things You Need To Know

 Cold mornings and evenings during Winter in Sedona requires wrapping up for early and late hikes

 Sedona is one of our favorite hiking destinations in the US.
-The small city is surrounded by diverse and exciting trails leading to stunning vistas, caves and summits.
-But they are incredibly busy.
+The small city is surrounded by diverse and exciting trails leading to stunning vistas and summits.
+You can even hike to various secret caves in Sedona.
+But the trails are incredibly busy.

-Note: You can take a shuttle bus if you visit Sedona between Thursday and Sunday year round.
+Note: You can take a park and ride shuttle bus to trailheads if you visit Sedona between Thursday and Sunday year round.

 Trail Conditions

-Once you finally get on the trails, you shouldn’t have much to worry about unless there’s a heavy rainfall or rare day of snowfall.
-Many of the hikes in Sedona are on slick rock and they will become dangerous when wet or icy.
+Once you finally get on the trails, you shouldn’t have much to worry about unless there’s heavy rainfall or a rare day of snowfall.
+We noticed many of the hikes in Sedona are on slick rock and they were bordering on dangerous when wet or icy.
+At Bell Rock for instance, we waited until mid-morning before attempting to climb up high.

-Shaded parts of certain trails may still have frost from freezing overnight temperatures but by late morning the temperature is much warmer and you’ll likely end up in your lighter layers.
+Shaded parts of certain trails still had frost from freezing overnight temperatures but by late morning the temperatures were much warmer and we ended end up in lighter layers as the frosts thawed.

 5. Can You Drive Sedona’s Best Jeep Trails In December?